CTMM-TraIT/Open-Clinica-Data-Uploader/README.md

 ## Releases
 The compiled and released versions of OCDU will be made available for downloads from the CTMM-TraIT Github repository from the master branch.
 It can be found at: [https://github.com/CTMM-TraIT/Open-Clinica-Data-Uploader](https://github.com/CTMM-TraIT/Open-Clinica-Data-Uploader).
 Each release will have a set of accompanying configuration-files and manuals.

 The table below contains an overview of the releases.
-1. Version 2.0.2_RC04
+#####Version 2.0.2; 16-01-2018
+- Upgrade of version for upcoming OpenClinica stack upgrade currently being performed on the stack test environment.
+- Fix of problem found with nested hidden items.
+Issue ID: TraIT1803 193.
+- Fix of problem with the mapping of variable in the CRF and the datafile.
+Issue ID: TraIT1801 202.

+#####Version 2.0.2_RC04; 08-10-2018
 - Change of the token to indicate a repeating item in the column names of data files.
 Change to a hash-mark (#); was an underscore (_).
 Issue ID: TraIT1808 016.

 ## User administration